ALDI Australia

 Environmental Notes

-• This fishery is unlikely to impact ETP species.
+• This fishery is unlikely to impact endangered, threatened and protected (ETP) species

 • Bycatch for this fishery is considered low.
 There is some catch of yellowfin tuna but management measures are in place.
 The use of live baitfish is monitored and the Maldives has a livebait management plan.